Best Hotels in Dubai: Downtown, JBR & Palm Jumeirah (2026)

 Price: AED 1,200–8,000/night (€300–2,000) | Location: Downtown Dubai, adjacent to the Dubai Fountain

-The Address Downtown Dubai is the finest view hotel in Downtown — the extraordinary Dubai Fountain view (the extraordinary Dubai Fountain — the world’s largest musical fountain, 275m of fountains reaching 150m height, set to the extraordinary musical program every evening at 18:00 and 18:30 then every 30 minutes until midnight — the most extraordinary free outdoor spectacle in Dubai), the extraordinary Burj Khalifa view (the extraordinary Burj Khalifa directly adjacent — the most extraordinary single view from any Dubai hotel room), and the excellent Cabaret Chic restaurant.
+The Address Downtown is the view hotel of Downtown.
+It overlooks the Dubai Fountain — the world’s largest musical fountain, 275m of jets reaching 150m in height, performing to a musical program every evening at 18:00 and 18:30, then every 30 minutes until midnight, the greatest free outdoor spectacle in the city.
+The Burj Khalifa stands directly adjacent, filling the windows like nothing else visible from a Dubai hotel room, and the Cabaret Chic restaurant is excellent.

 Atlantis, The Royal — The $1.4 Billion Opening